 Rain-Ready Layering Essentials

-Start with a moisture-wicking synthetic base layer.
-Layer a lightweight fleece jacket on top for insulation.
-Add a waterproof rain jacket with breathable fabric, adjustable hood, and taped seams.
+Start with a moisture-wicking synthetic base layer next to your skin.
+Add a lightweight fleece on top for warmth.
+Over that, a waterproof rain jacket with a breathable fabric, adjustable hood, and taped seams keeps the water out where it counts.

-Wear waterproof rain pants over your hiking pants for leg protection.
-Don’t neglect your feet: quick-drying wool or synthetic socks paired with waterproof hiking boots prevent blisters.
+Waterproof rain pants over your hiking pants protect your legs.
+Quick-drying wool or synthetic socks paired with waterproof hiking boots prevent blisters when everything else is soaked.

 - Synthetic base layer